w3c/device-memory/README.md

 HTTP caching doesn't deal well with mixed value headers, therefore separate headers are recommended.
 Also, rounding down to power of two enables caching and mitigates fingerprinting.

 #### When is the header sent?
-Currently Client Hints cannot be used to enable providing network performance data on the first request, however this is being actively addressed with [this proposal](https://github.com/httpwg/http-extensions/issues/306#issuecomment-283549512).
+Client Hints cannot be used to enable providing network performance data on the first request, however this is being actively addressed with [this proposal](https://github.com/httpwg/http-extensions/issues/306#issuecomment-283549512).
 The header is sent after an explicit per-origin opt-in via Client Hints mechanism.
 The following new hint will be added: `Accept-CH: device-ram`

 For background, [Client Hints](http://httpwg.org/http-extensions/client-hints.html) provides a set of HTTP request header fields, known as Client Hints, to deliver content that is optimized for the device.
 In that sense using Client Hints is a great fit for this proposal.